runlightyear/lightyear-examples/github-linear/webhook-updates-linear/README.md

 ENG-102 Fixed: Linear stories updated even if build fails
 ```

-To configure, make sure to update the following constants at the top of index.ts
+To configure, make sure to update the following constants at the top of `src/index.ts`

 ```typescript
 const OWNER = "<owner>";